QuantEcon/lecture-julia.myst/lectures/software_engineering/tools_editors.md

 - [Code Completion](https://www.julia-vscode.org/docs/dev/userguide/editingcode/)
 - [Code Navigation](https://www.julia-vscode.org/docs/dev/userguide/codenavigation/)

 In addition, there are excellent youtube videos about provide more background.
-FOr example, [Package Development in VSCode](https://www.youtube.com/watch?v=F1R3ETaRQXY) shows advanced features.
+For example, [Package Development in VSCode](https://www.youtube.com/watch?v=F1R3ETaRQXY) shows advanced features.

-### Simple Example
+### Hello World
 To walk through a simple, but complete example.

 Create a new directory on your computer, for example `hello_world` and then open VS Code in that folder  This can be done several ways,